Our Most Precious Natural Resource

-Lake Michigan water enters the Village at two points: North Supply is located north of Palatine High School on Rohlwing Road, and South Supply is located on Michigan Avenue near the Combined Service Facility.
+Lake Michigan water enters the Village at two points.
+North Supply is located north of Palatine High School on Rohlwing Road and South Supply is located on Michigan Avenue near the Combined Services Facility.
 The lake water is stored at these two locations in ground storage tanks, then pumped through the system to all areas of the Village.

-The Department of Public Works Water Division takes 66 water samples per month throughout the system to insure that our drinking water is clean and safe.
-The water is fluoridated in Evanston, with a 1.0/ppm (parts per million) concentration.
+The Department of Public Works Water Division takes 66 water samples per month throughout the system to ensure that our drinking water is clean and safe.
+The water is fluoridated in Evanston with a 1.0/ppm (parts per million) concentration.
 Chlorine is added to keep the water supply safe.
-The Village of Palatine strictly adheres to all water-quality standards set by the Environmental Protection Agency.
+The Village of Palatine strictly adheres to all water quality standards set by the Environmental Protection Agency (EPA).

 An important part of the water system maintenance program is annual flushing of all fire hydrants in the Village.
-The flushing not only assures that the hydrant is working correctly but helps clean out the water system by removing minerals and sediments which have settled in the pipes.
+The flushing not only assures that the hydrant is working correctly, but also helps clean out the water system by removing minerals and sediments which have settled in the pipes.

-Our water system is composed of more than 205 miles of watermain.
-Valves are located throughout the system so that in the unlikely event one section has to be shut down to do repair work, only a few homeowners instead of the whole Village will be without water for a short time.
+Our water system is composed of 301.2 miles of watermain.
+Valves are located throughout the system so that in the unlikely event one section has to be shut down to do repair work, only a few homes, instead of the whole Village, will be without water for a short time.

 Although the water system is designed to operate without problems, occasionally a situation may arise which requires attention.